Memori MCP

 |---|---|---|

-X-Memori-API-Key | Yes | Your Memori API key |
+X-Memori-API-Key | Yes | Your Memori API key from app.memorilabs.ai |

-X-Memori-Entity-Id | Yes | Stable end-user identifier (e.g. user_123) |
+X-Memori-Entity-Id | Yes | Stable end-user or entity identifier (e.g. user_123) |

-X-Memori-Process-Id | No | Process, app, or workflow identifier for memory isolation |
+X-Memori-Process-Id | No | Optional process, app, or workflow identifier (e.g. my_agent) for memory isolation |

-session_id is derived automatically as <entity_id>-<UTC year-month-day:hour> — you do not need to provide it.
+session_id is derived automatically as <entity_id>-<UTC year-month-day:hour>.
+You do not need to provide it.

 Verifying the Connection